symfony/symfony/UPGRADE-2.1.md

       * `getClientTransformers`
       * `getAttribute`
       * `hasAttribute`
+      * `getClientData`

+    The method `getClientData` has a new equivalent that is named `getViewData`.
-    You can access these methods on the `FormConfigInterface` object instead.
+    You can access all other methods on the `FormConfigInterface` object instead.

     Before: